Ya-Red7/IETP-AgriNest/README.md

 [![GitHub repo](https://img.shields.io/badge/GitHub-Ya--Red7/IETP--AgriNest-blue)](https://github.com/Ya-Red7/IETP-AgriNest)

 AgriNest is a comprehensive mobile application designed to revolutionize farming practices in Ethiopia through smart technology integration.
-This project is developed as part of the IETP (Information Engineering Technology Program) curriculum.
+This project is developed as part of the IETP (Integrated Engineering Team Project) curriculum.

 The app provides farmers with real-time monitoring, analytics, and insights to optimize crop yields and resource management.